leslie-alldridge/flask-redis-example/README.md

 ### Other notes

-Latest Redis introduces a breaking change (need to investigate)
+Latest Redis introduces a breaking change (need to investigate at a later date)